 Tropical Conservation Semester

-The Ceiba Foundation for Tropical Conservation has teamed up with the University of Wisconsin to offer this exciting semester-abroad program in applied tropical ecology and conservation.
-Based in Ecuador, this one-of-a-kind program features coursework in the conservation and ecology of terrestrial and marine ecosystems, internships with conservation organizations, participation in ongoing habitat protection projects, and immersion in Latin American culture.
+The Ceiba Foundation for Tropical Conservation has teamed up with the University of Wisconsin to offer an exciting semester-abroad program in applied tropical ecology and conservation.
+Based in Ecuador, this one-of-a-kind program features coursework focused on the ecology and conservation of terrestrial and marine ecosystems, practical internships with conservation and research organizations, hands-on participation in Ceiba’s habitat protection projects, and immersion in Latin American culture.
 The unique collaboration between a renowned university and an established tropical conservation organization allows us to blend the academic and applied realms, bridging the gap between science and practical conservation.

 See what prior students have to say about their semester in this video by TCS alum Max Owens!